Grade

 Distance

-1.3 km
+1.3 kiromita

 Walking

-30 minutes
+30 meneti

 No dogs on this trail

-Information for this trail was last updated May 2024
+Information for this trail was last updated October 2024

 Sisterson Lagoon is a small remnant of the once-larger coastal Awapuni Lagoon.
 In the early 2000s, the small lagoon was made a QEII National Trust Covenant and voluntary groups began planting native trees and flax around the wetland.
 These trees are now mature and regeneration of karaka, karo, karamu, and kowhai occurs in patches under the canopy.
 The many predator traps in place are monitored to ensure populations of bush and wetland birds can thrive.

 Sisterson Lagoon is a great spot to take children, being close to Gisborne.
-The 1.3 km loop track meanders under mature planted bush beside the lagoon, between McDonald Road and the Palmerston North to Gisborne Railway Line.
+The 1.3 km loop track meanders under the planted bush beside the lagoon, between McDonald Road and the Palmerston North to Gisborne Railway Line.
 A shelter has been built along the track beside the lagoon.
 A great place to hear and see a variety of birds, the lagoon is well-used as an education resource for local schools.

 The covenant is now managed by Sisterson Lagoon Restoration Trust.
 On the Sisterson Lagoon facebook page there are photos, and invitations to working bees and other events focused on the wetland.